fabienpuissant/vueTestGenerator/README.md

 ### functions

 This array will describe the functions of the component.
-You will be able to easily test different input parameters and expect differents output
+You will be able to easily test different input parameters and expect differents output.
+Each function described is an obkect containing the keys :
+	- **name** : the name of the function to test
+	- **possibleValues** optionnal : array of different values of data or props which will be used inside the function.
+Each value is an object containing the name of the value (declared in the propsInfos or dataInfos) and the values.
+The values is an array of value that the data will take.
+For example, if values has length 8, the function will be called and tested 8 times whith the 8 values provided.
+	- **params** optionnal : Array of params that will be passed to the fonction.
+For example, if the params key equal [[1, 2, "test'], [2, 3, "ok"]], the function will be called and tested two times with the params (1, 2, "test") and with (2, 3, "ok").
+	- **returnValues** optionnal : values that the function will return in the same order than params **returnValues**, **params**,  **values** property in possibleValues and valuesChanged must have the same length because the function will be tested according to the number of these arrays.
+But each of these objects can be used independently.
+You can provide only returnValues, params, possibleValues or valuesChanged.
+And you also can combine them as you want.
+Check the example or the specHelpers in the code to make it clearer.

 ```
 export  const  functions = [